explodinglabs/jsonrpcclient/doc/index.rst

 Logging
 ^^^^^^^

-To give finer control, two loggers are used, one for requests and another for responses.
+To give fine control, two loggers are used - one for requests and another for responses.
 These do nothing until you set them up.

 The following shows how to output requests to stderr.